modxcms/revolution/_build/templates/default/README.md

 Using Sourcemaps
 ----------------------------
-Sourcemaps are a new bleeding edge feature in Chrome that allow the Developer Tools to map back to the pre-processor files that created CSS and JavaScript files.
+Sourcemaps allow Developer Tools to map back to pre-processor files.
 This way you can see the line number of the Sass file where your styles are coming from.
 Additionally, you can edit source files directly in developer tools.
-Read more on Developing with Sass and Chrome DevTools [here](http://net.tutsplus.com/tutorials/html-css-techniques/developing-with-sass-and-chrome-devtools/).
+Read more on [Developing with Sass and Chrome DevTools](http://net.tutsplus.com/tutorials/html-css-techniques/developing-with-sass-and-chrome-devtools/).

 To use sourcemaps you need to be running Sass 3.3, which as of this writing is still a prerelease.
 To install the latest version of Sass:
 ```bash